huggingface/blog/autoformer.md

 * `decoder_layers=2`
 * `d_model=16`

-Instead of showing how to train a model using `Autoformer` one can just replace the model in the previous two blog posts with the new `Autoformer` model and train it on the `traffic` dataset.
-In order to not repeat ourselves, we  have already trained the models and pushed them to the Hugging Face Hub.
+Instead of showing how to train a model using `Autoformer` one can just replace the model in the previous two blog posts ([TimeSeriesTransformer](https://huggingface.co/blog/time-series-transformers) and [Informer](https://huggingface.co/blog/informer)) with the new `Autoformer` model and train it on the `traffic` dataset.
+In order to not repeat ourselves, we have already trained the models and pushed them to the HuggingFace Hub.
 We will use those models for evaluation.

 ## Set-up Environment